 A service page for your charter tells Google one thing: you exist and you offer trips in a general area.
 A fishing report tells Google something fundamentally different: your boat was on the water last Tuesday, you landed eight keeper snook and one citation red on the south flat during an incoming tide with water temp at 72 degrees.
 That is a dense, specific, location-stamped document that no aggregator can replicate at scale.

 There's also a compounding effect.
-One report ranks.
-Ten reports rank for ten different keyword combinations.
-A captain who posts weekly from March through November enters the following season with 30 to 35 indexed pages, each targeting a distinct species-location-month combination.
+One report gives Google one document to serve.
+A captain who posts weekly from March through November enters the following season with 30 to 35 indexed pages, each targeting a distinct species-location-month combination no platform category page contains.
 That's 30 chances to intercept someone mid-research before they ever see a platform listing.

 The Keywords You're Missing Without Reports